oscar-project/documentation/docs/versions/oscar-2201.md

-# OSCAR 2201
+# OSCAR 22.01

-OSCAR 2201 is the OSCAR version from January, 2022.
+OSCAR 2201 is the OSCAR version from January, 2022, the [November/December 2021 dump of Common Crawl](https://commoncrawl.org/2021/12/nov-dec-2021-crawl-archive-now-available/).
 It features a **different** file layout that makes it **not** backward compatible with code designed to run with previous OSCAR versions.

 [Request access](#){ .md-button }